Assistant-Bot/Lib/README.md

 ### API

-**DataStores:** Datastores are stores that handle runtime data, such as client.guilds.
+**DataStores:** Datastores are stores that handle runtime data, such as client.guilds